pvlcrtr/QAtests_KnygosLt/README.md

 * Verify all registration fields
 * Click Submit

-Expected result: User shouldn not Sign in
-Actual result: As expected
+Expected result: User shouldn not create account with invalid data Actual result: As expected
 ```